pmndrs/zustand/readme.md

 ## set function multiline

 In case, you want to do a complex operation in the store with the set function, you can write it multiline with brackets and a return.
-It is better to use previous state with set than get() to avoid mutating and be sure its reactive.

   ```jsx
 eatsHoney: () => {
   set(state => {